li-group/PAMSO.jl/README.md

 ```julia
   PAMSO_toy = PAMSO.PAMSO_block(gen_highlevel, gen_lowlevel, fs_model, 3, params)
 ```
-3. We then run one of the DFO agorithms ("MADS","Bayesopt" or "PSO") on the associated MBBF for a given number of function evaluations like the following code:
+3. We then run one of the DFO agorithms ("MADS","Bayesopt" or "PSO") on the associated MBBF for a given number of function evaluations (approximate) like the following code:
 ```julia
   PAMSO.run(PAMSO_toy,"MADS",300)
 ```